 Although she ultimately sided with MassDOT based on the statute and denied Fast’s request for an injunction, Judge Borroughs questioned the prudence of the state’s position given the potential impact (a possible chilling effect) disclosure is likely to have on future bidders.
 The Fast Enterprises decision essentially renders the DTSA meaningless in the context of state contract proposals and bids.
 As a result, potential bidders must now weigh the long-term risks of disclosing their proprietary information in the public bidding arena against the benefit of being awarded a government contract.

-If you have any questions about the information in this alert, or would like to learn more about how Prince Lobel can assist you with government contracts and other types of bids, please contact the author of this alert, Hugh Gorman, at 617.456.8093 or email@example.com.
+If you have any questions about the information in this alert, or would like to learn more about how Prince Lobel can assist you with government contracts and other types of bids, please contact Christopher Miller (email@example.com; 617-456-8083).

 Thanks and appreciation to law clerk Lauren Koslowsky (Northeastern School of Law, 2019), for her assistance with this alert.